 Many nonprofit leaders worry about donor burnout.
 (Adding more donors is the first cure, see Driver #1.)
 The remedy is also switching your perspective and refining what you offer to “your regulars.”
 If they don’t know about the kinds of value your offer, you’re not sharing enough.
 You might even be remiss for not offering the value you provide.

-4. Results Sharing, that is, opportunities to know how contributions changed lives.
+Results sharing are donor opportunities to know how contributions changed lives.

 The fourth fundraising driver is the opportunity for donors to know the results of their philanthropy—activities around this driver mix gratitude and recognition with proof.
 Proof can include testimonials in your newsletter, statistical evidence, photos, and video outcomes.

 Sharing what happened with donations serves multiple purposes, including:

 Clarifies what otherwise might not be obvious: donations magnify other financial contributions—since they buy the extras that make the difference.

 When combined with marketing and publicity, it attracts donors.

 How does your organization share the results with donors?
 Do you prioritize offering donors opportunities to see their philanthropy in action?
 Do you consistently reserve your biggest public thanks to the donors who invested when the results were a dream?